postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 2. At the top, select a **Workspace** and then click the **Collections** tab.
 3. Open the collection with the comments you want to read.
 4. Next to the request with the comments you want to see, click **Comments**.
-   * There might be general comments on the whole collection left next to the collection name.
+   * Any comments posted on the collection as a whole will be next to the collection name.

 ![Dashboard comments](https://assets.postman.com/postman-docs/Read+comment+on+Postman+Dashboard.gif)

 ## Editing comments

 You can make changes to comments you've already posted.
-You're the only one who will be able to edit your comment.
+Other team members cannot edit your comments.

 1. In the Postman app or dashboard, find the collection with the comment you want to edit.
 2. Find the comment and click **Comment** > **Edit** icon.